Text Classification Under Class Distribution Shift: A Survey: Open-Set Text Classification and Discovery

-\newcite{Chen-ACL-2024} use adversarial disagreement maximization to increase the difference between in-distribution and OOD examples, improving on their previous solution \cite{Chen-KDD-2023}. \newcite{Kim-BigData-2022} propose a harder variant of OSTC, that is zero-shot.
+\citet{Chen-ACL-2024} use adversarial disagreement maximization to increase the difference between in-distribution and OOD examples, improving on their previous solution \citep{Chen-KDD-2023}. \citet{Kim-BigData-2022} propose a harder variant of OSTC, that is zero-shot.
 In this new setup, there are no labeled examples at all.
 The training data consists of a set of $n$ unlabeled texts $x_1, ..., x_n$ that must be classified into $k$ classes $c_1 ,..., c_k$.
 Each class $c_i$ is only specified through a set of words.
-The proposed method obtains better results than the corresponding closed-set solutions \cite{Meng-EMNLP-2020,Wang-ACL-2021}, when tested in an open-set setting.
+The proposed method obtains better results than the corresponding closed-set solutions \citep{Meng-EMNLP-2020,Wang-ACL-2021}, when tested in an open-set setting.
+LLMs have not been extensively studied for OSTC. \citet{Chen-ACL-2024} are among the few to compare small vs.~large language models on OOD detection and OSTC.
+They found that LLaMA2-7B performs poorly on both tasks, in both zero-shot and few-shot scenarios.
+Their study shows that prompting LLMs is not sufficient to accurately address OOD detection and OSTC, since a customized approach based on a smaller model can easily surpass zero-shot and few-shot LLM prompting.

 \textbf{Open-set learning and discovery.} Ideally, during inference, an open-set system should be able to recognize patterns in the open data and dynamically create new relevant classes that would complement the set of classes $C^{kk}$ provided at train time.
 A solution to this problem should involve: (i) an \emph{open-set text classification} model to initially split the corpus into $C^{kk}$ and $C^{uu}$, (ii) a \emph{topic mining} method to identify new relevant topics in the open space, and (iii) a \emph{zero-shot learning} model to classify samples into the newly found topics.
 A further challenge is posed by the fact that the new classes should be semantically consistent with the existing classes.
 For example, if the existing classes are ``sports'', ``politics'' and ``economics'', a new class called ``culture'' is compatible, but one called ``breaking news'' is not.
 To obtain semantically equivalent classes, a knowledge base, such as WordNet, might come in handy.
 A possible architecture for the open-set learning and discovery setup is illustrated in Figure \ref{fig:OSD-Arch}.
 To the best of our knowledge, there is no framework for open-set learning and discovery in the field of text classification.